 In 2007, I took up my current post as a lecturer in archaeology at the University of Glasgow.
 My current research draws on my academic background in landscape archaeology and historical geography and also on my previous career as a professional archaeologist.
 My interests centre on landscape and heritage policy and practice and particularly on the question: how can engagement with the past landscape contribute to the creation of positive, more just landscapes in the present and future?
 I am interested in exploring how this contribution can be delivered through particular kinds of governance, practice and action.

-I was appointed as a Director of Landscape Research Group in 2012 and serve as the LRG’s Research and Policy coordinator.
+I was appointed as a Director of Landscape Research Group in 2012.